 - Read religious texts with sympathetic imagination, understanding and discernment

-- Interpret contemporary religious experience in light of past events, other traditions and their own experience
+- Interpret contemporary religious experience in light of past events, other traditions and your own experience

-- Listen to and converse with those whose convictions differ from their own
+- Listen to and converse with those whose convictions differ from your own

 - Be intellectually honest and courageous, respectful, humble and compassionate